 We need braver leaders and more courageous cultures if we want to show up and better serve the people around us.
 Based on the latest research by Dr. Brené Brown, this session will help you understand where, how, and why you self-protect and armor up.
 You also will examine the behaviors that characterize daring leadership as compared to armored leadership and recognize your own personal call to courage.

-Role of the Nephrology APRN and RN in Management of Proteinuria in Kidney Patients
+Role of the Nephrology APRN and RN in Management of Proteinuria in Patients with Kidney Disease

 Leah Foster Smith, MSN, APRN, FNP-BC, CNN-NP, FNKF

 Patients with kidney disease are monitored carefully for proteinuria, and this session will illustrate the classification, types, and diagnosis of proteinuria.
 Treatment strategies will be emphasized, including the use of antiproteinuric agents and how they are different in nephrotic versus nephritic syndromes.
 The role of the nephrology advanced practice nurse will be a focus of this session, but all nephrology nurses will gain an appreciation of their role in managing this complication in patients with kidney disease.